5ir-Lancelot/seawater_app/README.md

 ## Info
-This app is build with python Flask and dash to create a interactive dynamic application.
+This app (my_app.py) is build with python Flask and dash to create a interactive dynamic application.

 The web host needs to support python Flask to deploy it.
 It can not be deployed on Streamlit because it is not written in python streamlit language.

+An attempt to convert it to streamlit language was done in (streamlit_app.py)